mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

   #+BEGIN_TIP
   * **You have never used an [[Infinite Outliner]] application?** Feel free to play around - click on links with brackets `[[]]` (you may also hover over them!) to be taken to another section of content, hover over the bullet on the left side to expand/collapse content or click on it to open it in its own view.
   * Press `t` then `w` (like typing `tw`) to increase the page width.
+  * Use the search at the top left of the screen.
   #+END_TIP
 - # Introduction
   heading:: true